 Applying for a license from your local council

-The next step is to get a licence to carry out treatments.
-You’re only allowed to work if you are doing so safely and are compliant. your local council will ask for certain documents from you to prove that you are.
-In many cases they will also want to come and inspect the premises you are using to see that all of their criteria are met.
-They will typically require a copy of your clinical waste contract (for collection of your clinical waste and sharps), a detailed description of the items you are using and their compliance with UK regulations.
-They will probably ask to see your training certificates, insurance policy, an electrical PAT test certificate and a fire safety certificate.
-Requirements vary between councils and it is worth noting that some councils in the UK will only issue licences to individuals with a government approved qualification, such as a VTCT Level 4.
+After your training, you’ll need to get a licence to carry out treatments.
+You can only work if you are doing so safely and are compliant with regulations.
+The council will ask for documentation from you to prove that you are compliant.
+It is also normal for them to want to come and inspect the premises you are using to see if you meet all of their criteria.
+They will usually require a copy of your clinical waste contract (for collection of your clinical waste and sharps), a detailed list of the items you are using and their compliance with UK regulations.
+They will probably ask to see your training certificates, insurance papers, an electrical test certificate (PAT test) and a safety certificate for fire regulations.
+What each council requires will vary and some councils will only issue licences to individuals with a government approved qualification, e.g. VTCT Level 4.
 You can read more about the courses available here: https://www.vtct.org.uk/qualification-category/beauty-therapy/

 Practising on models

 Now you’re all set up, it’s time to practise!
-This is where your practice becomes a reality.
-Experience is everything.
 As part of your training course you should have experience working on models with your trainer overseeing this.
-However, the first time you work on a model on your own and out of a controlled training environment can be worrying.
-However, this is the time when you will learn the most, putting everything you have learnt during your training to practice.
+The first time you work on a model on your own and out of a controlled training environment can be worrying.
+However, this is the time when you will accelerate the most, utilising all the skills you learnt on your training course.

-Once you feel comfortable and confident enough, you can advertise your treatments.
+Once you feel comfortable and confident enough, you can start marketing your treatments.
 There are several avenues for advertising which I will cover in the next section.
 The more models that you can work on the better.
+Some new artists will offer their services for free or greatly discounted, just to get the practise in and build their portfolio of photos.
 Work at your own pace and don’t rush.
 Remember you can say no to any work you do not wish to take on if you don’t feel comfortable.
 This is especially true at the initial stages of working if someone asks you to correct someone else’s work.
 Keep in mind that even if the client is just a model, or if they’re paying, as soon as you touch someone else’s work, it then becomes your work which could lead to problems if the previous work was bad.
 Make sure you take photos at every step of the treatment to cover yourself – you will need this for insurance purposes as well as confirmation with your client what they agreed with you.

-A decent trainer should always be there to support you at the beginning, so if you have any questions or concerns don’t hesitate to get in touch with them, rather than taking a risk.
-No matter who you are working with, they have entrusted you to work on their face and their safety and expectations of the treatment are so important.
+A decent trainer should always offer support to you at the beginning, so make sure you get in touch with them with any concerns or queries, rather than taking a risk.
+No matter who you are working on, they have trusted you to work on their face and their safety and expectations of the treatment are so important.

 It’s common to be nervous when you first start out working on models, so here are some other top tips:

-Read through your training notes before you begin.
+- Read through your training notes before you begin to refresh you memory

-Your client should have done a patch test before they come for their treatment and this will have been covered in your training course.
+- Each client should have patch test before they come in for their full treatment and this will have been covered in your training course.